-Pursuant to Section 333 of the FAA Modernization and Reform Act of 2012 and 14 CFR Part 11, Mat McCoury, operator of small Unmanned Aerial Systems (UAS), hereby applies for an exemption from the listed Federal Aviation Regulations to allow commercial operation of a small UAS, so long as such operations are conducted within and under the conditions outlined herein or as my be established by the FAA as required by Section 333.
+Pursuant to Section 333 of the FAA Modernization and Reform Act of 2012 and 14 CFR Part 11, Richard W. Moore, operator of small Unmanned Aerial Systems (UAS), hereby applies for an exemption from the listed Federal Aviation Regulations to allow commercial operation of a small UAS, so long as such operations are conducted within and under the conditions outlined herein or as my be established by the FAA as required by Section 333.
+My 20 years experience flying hobby helicopters is evident by the safety precautions I take and how I will operate UAS.